One suspect arrested, another identified in fatal shooting east of Calgary

 Strawberry is considered armed and dangerous.
 Members of the public are asked to call 911 immediately if he is seen.

+The other person shot, who suffered a superficial gunshot wound, was an employee of Fortis Alberta, the company confirmed.

+In a statement sent to CTV News, Fortis said the man was performing "routine work" when it happened.

-Anyone with video footage and information about the incident is asked to contact Strathmore RCMP at 403-934-3535.
+Anyone with video footage or information about the incident is asked to contact Strathmore RCMP at 403-934-3535.
 Tips can also be submitted anonymously to Crime Stoppers.

 Calgary Top Stories